diegomarquez/game-builder/README.md

         + Utility method to perform that object destruction ( DONE )
     * State Machine
         + Loose State Machine.
 Any state can go to any state. ( DONE )
         + Strict state machine.
-Configurable chain of states.
-Forking positions.
+Configurable chain of states. ( DONE )
+        + Sub state machine state.
+Special state which contains a state machine.
+Used for branching paths
     * Delegates
         + Overview on all the callbacks available to game_object
         + Overview on all the callbacks available to canvas_wrapper